Mouniraki/CIL_RoadSegmentation/README.md

 ## Requirements

 * **Inference and training were performed with a GPU of 8GB of memory.
-In case more memory is availible, you may consider increasing the batch_size to increase performance.
+In case more memory is available, you may consider increasing the batch_size to increase performance.

 ## Getting Started
 1. Download the checkpoints and the dataset on polybox